DU Funded Research Grants

 Research Incentives

-DU strongly believes that faculty should be rewarded for their research productivity.
-Following are different type of incentives a faculty member can apply for:
+Dhofar University strongly believes that researchers should be rewarded for their research productivity.
+Following are different type of incentives:

-The faculty members who publish a paper in a journal indexed in Web of Science (with or without impact factor), Scopus or DU list A of Refereed Arabic Journals (RAJ-A) during the academic year will be eligible for a monetary incentive for each paper (subject to budget availability).
+The Incentive for publishing papers is a monetary reward awarded to faculty members (Part-time or Full-time), non-academic staff and students who publish a paper in a journal indexed in Web of Science (with or without impact factor), Scopus or DU list A of Refereed Arabic Journals (RAJ-A) during the academic year for each paper (subject to budget availability).

 Incentives for Patents

-A faculty in whose name a patent is registered (either nationally or internationally) while in the service of the University and with University affiliation shall be eligible for a cash reward of R.O.
-300 and a Letter of Appreciation to be awarded on Annual research day.
+The Incentive for publishing papers is a monetary reward awarded to faculty members (Full-time), non-academic staff and students in whose name a patent is registered (either nationally or internationally) while in the service of the University and with University affiliation.

-For detailed terms and conditions, please refer to Section 2.3 of DU Research & development Guidelines.
+For detailed terms and conditions, please refer to DU Research Guidelines.

 DU Research Grant

 Dhofar University Research Grant (DURG) is intended to support the academic research work of the DU faculty that is expected to yield innovative results or findings consistent with the university research and educational objectives.
 DURG are awarded to support collaborative/group research projects.
-The project budget should not exceed 1500 R.O.
-The number of funded projects will depend on the total allocated budget for DURG each year, however, it is expected that each College and FP succeeds in getting one grant each.
+The number of funded projects will depend on the total allocated budget for DURG each year, however, it is expected that each College and CPS succeeds in getting one grant each.

 Conference Grant